-The Applicant and individuals and organisations who make submissions on this Application will be notified at each stage of the Application.
-If approval is recommended, once the FSANZ Board has approved the Final Assessment Report, we will notify the Ministerial Council.
-The Applicant and Stakeholders, including the public, will be notified of the gazettal of changes to the Code in the national press and on the website.
+The Applicant and individuals and organisations who made submissions on this Application will be notified at each stage of the Application.
+Approval of the proposed variation to the Code will be notified to the Ministerial Council.
+The Applicant and stakeholders, including the public, will be notified of the gazettal of changes to the Code in the national press and on the website.